samullen/samullen.github.io/_posts/articles/2025-08-05-mind-the-gap.md

 Promotions rarely go to the person who simply wants the job&mdash;they go to the person who's ready to fill it.
 Look around, where are the gaps?
 Fill them.
 Quietly.
 Consistently.
 Continuously.
-When the time comes, no one will question whether you're ready; they'll assume the job is yours.
+When the time comes, no one will question whether you're ready; they'll assume the job is yours already.